 So generally, while perfect copies' only effect is to reduce the first works' profitability through substitution and without creating any additional value, we can observe two effects created by imperfect copies: works that copy parts of older works but modify them to create something else.
 Imperfect copies may harm an existing work through a substitution effect and through a Schumpeterian effect.
 Both negatively impact the first work but for different reasons.
-Copyright law is (or should be) interested in addressing pure substitution effects without discouraging Schumpeterian effects.
+While it is probable that in many cases both effects co-exist, this paper suggests that the importance of each effect changes along the life cycle of a creative work.
+My purpose here is not to draw the proper line between unlawful "imitation" and permissible "improvement", or between "transformative" and "superseding" uses, or whatever other terminology may be used, nor to defend this distinction, which copyright law often does.
+Instead, the paper seeks to highlight how time may affect the location of this line.
+In other words, if copyright law treats such effects differently and they change over time, in order to be internally consistent the law has to consider time as well.

-While it is probable that in many cases both effects co-exist, I am particularly interested in exploring the possibility that the importance of each effect changes along the life cycle of a creative work.
-My purpose here is not to draw the proper line between unlawful "imitation" and permissible "improvement", or between "transformative" and "superseding" uses, or whatever other terminology may be used, but rather to highlight how time may affect the location of this line.
+Time affects the value of works and the incentives to create them in several ways.
+First, most works undergo a life cycle.
 A copyrighted work is born when an idea is conceived and initially expressed and fixed; it is then brought to the market and matures.
 Sooner or later its glory days elapse (perhaps with some chances for potential comeback), until it is ultimately forgotten in the archives of cultural relics.
 At each period, the relative importance of substitution and Schumpeterian effects created by copies may vary.
 For example, at the early stages of a work's life, its value (or at that stage the potential value) may lie predominantly in the ideas expressed therein.
 At this stage, other works embodying the same ideas but expressing them in a slightly different manner can function as very close substitutes.
 The commercial viability of the work at that stage is highly susceptible to competition from other similar (even if not identical) works.
-As the works matures, however, its commercial success tends to depend less on the intrinsic value of the ideas and their specific expression and more on creative inputs of other coproducers and endogenous factors, such as the word of critics and the work's ability to represent shared identities of groups' members or become a shared cultural focal point for meaningful social interactions.
-At that stage, the work is much less likely to be susceptible to substitution effect, although its popularity may make it attractive for follow-on creators to build upon, thus increasing its exposure to Schumpeterian effects.
+As the works matures, however, its commercial success tends to depend less on the intrinsic value of the ideas and their specific expression and more on creative inputs of other co-producers and endogenous factors, such as the word of critics and the work's ability to represent shared identities of groups' members or become a shared cultural focal point for meaningful social interactions.
+At that stage, the work is much less likely to be susceptible to substitution effects, although its popularity may make it attractive for follow-on creators to build upon, thus increasing its exposure to Schumpeterian effects.
+At both stages the copyright owner of the first work might invoke her copyright to fend off the competitor, or stake a claim in her profits, but while at the early stage fending off the competitor or recognizing the claim against her may be beneficial because it preserves the incentive to invest, using copyright law to protect against Schumpeterian effects may be less socially undesirable, or at least involve more complicated trade-offs.